Volunteer Programs in the Dominican Republic

-There are four very important things in Dominican culture: family, music, religion and food.
+There are four very important things in the volunteering in Dominican Republic culture: family, music, religion and food.
 The towns of Samaná and Las Terrenas are scenic, quiet and peaceful places, with nice and welcoming people.

 We can say that it is one of the most authentic countries in Latin America for international volunteering in Dominican Republic.

 There are many realities and challenges that are not often seen in countries like the Dominican Republic.
 Therefore, the programs not only give you the opportunity to get involved, but also allow you to broaden your perspective when working with children, youth and the community.

 One of the main objectives of the socio-educational inclusion volunteer program in the Dominican Republic is to enhance the competences and skills of children and young people with special needs, as well as provide a basic education to children without any disability.

 Every day with the support of volunteers and local staff we are building and creating support for the most vulnerable communities, with the aim of providing information to families on the importance of being involved in the education, therapy and social inclusion of their children.